uvalib/monorepo/src/defAbbrev.md

 **in**.: Inch or inches

-**inserted fold**: Two conjunct leaves (4 pages) added to a gathering, usually at the en
+**inserted fold**: Two conjunct leaves (4 pages) added to a gathering, usually at the end

-d**inserted leaf**: A single leaf (2 pages) added to a gathering, frequently but not always at the end of a gathering
+**inserted leaf**: A single leaf (2 pages) added to a gathering, frequently but not always at the end of a gathering

 **ISBN**: International Standard Book Number.
 The ISBN, introduced in 1972, is an international standard that uniquely identifies specific editions of books.
 The ISBN originally consisted of ten digits in four fields separated by hyphens.
 The first field indicates the language area or country of publication; the second indicates the publisher; the third identifies a specific format in which a given work is available from a given publisher (for example, hardbound, paperback, different series, with different introductions, etc., or revised versions of a given work, translations); the fourth is a check digit that allows a computer to flag ISBN’s that have been entered incorrectly.
 Check digits range from 0 to 10; since the fourth field is limited to a single digit, “10” is represented by the Roman numeral “X”.
 Revised editions of a work have their own ISBN’s.